 The device then moves forward, and the entire process is repeated.
 In fact, this process is being repeated every single second, throughout the duration of the scan.
 With each new iteration, the device improves its understanding of its surroundings and its position within those surroundings.
 So as the user moves through the environment, the point cloud is built, in real time around them.

 To further optimise the scan quality, the user is always encouraged to return to the starting point of the scan, referred to as ‘closing the loop’.
 By returning to this initial position, the user is giving the SLAM algorithm the best chance to tie all the environment’s data together, thus reducing the risk of data ‘drifting’ or ‘slipping’, which can occur whilst moving.
 Help the SLAM and the SLAM will help you.

-ZEB-REVO RT system being used to map a construction project.
-The RT in the name stands for "real-time" and the live data can be viewed while capturing to make sure there are no gaps or occlusions.
+ZEB REVO RT system being used to map a construction project.
+The RT in the name stands for “real-time” and the live data can be viewed while capturing to make sure there are no gaps or occclusions.